Ambre-io/sparkplugui/README.md

-# sparkplugui
+# SparkplugUI 🤓

-SparkplugUI is a simple interface to read MQTT decoded Sparkplug payload
+SparkplugUI is a simple interface to read MQTT decoded Sparkplug B payload